sshilko/moar/_posts/2018-10-06-Scaling-sphinxsearch.md

 - You generally dont want query_log, and do want some increased defaults for max_filter_values and seamless_rotate = 1
 - Workers could be threads/fork/prefork, realtime indexes only work with threads, also max max_children only has effect if non threads is selected the actual sources of sphinxsearch is best documentation of how exactly those settings work
+- Results are fetched with ranges query to reduce server load (separate queries over books table instead of one big)

 {% highlight bash %}
 # Custom attribute sizes (bytes to unsigled int's, (possible values = `2^(bits)-1`) <--